tommay/risp/README.md

 infinite list gives an infinite list and zip doesn't know it's ok to end.
 However, it will blow the stack.

-Haskell also diverges in the same case:
+Haskell also diverges in the same case, but doesn't blow the stack:

 ~~~~
 evens = map (+2) (0 : evens)